Pa Sheehy

+Career

 Sheehy achieved some chart success in his native Ireland and across Europe as the lead singer of Walking on Cars.
 Since the 2020 break up of the band, Sheehy began releasing solo material.
 His debut single, "Saw You at a Funeral", was released in June 2021 with a follow-up single, titled "Roisin", released in August 2021.
 His debut EP, The Art of Disappearing, was released in September 2021, charting at number 9 in the Irish Albums Chart on the week of its launch.

+Sheehy released his debut album, Maybe It Was All For This, in October 2024.